Memorial Drive Sunken Show Court Canopy

 The MakMax Australia team applied extensive industry experience and depth of knowledge to every stage of this project, from initial design and engineering to fabrication and final installation.

-We based our canopy design on a diagrid support shell rather than a truss design to provide the structure with a lower overall canopy profile.
+We based the sunken show court canopy design on a diagrid support shell rather than a truss design to provide the structure with a lower overall canopy profile.
 By reducing the amount of supporting steel sitting below the membrane, the canopy allows for a much higher space over the net (much needed for those back-court lob shots by the players).
 To support a wide-open canopy with only 4 corner supports, a triple-column pillar with 3-point diagonal struts evenly balance loading, while maintaining the elegant, lightweight look and feel of the structure.

 Custom designed low-profile gutters were integrated into the outer facia, while syphonic sumps located in each corner are able to collect and channel a large amount of rainwater off the roof.
 This ensures the minimal gutter area can sustain volume of rainwater flow off the large surface of the roof.